TMRZ-1/36ribs/README.md

 # 36ribs

-After years in the hobby, one day I decided it was time to design something myself.
-And that's how 36ribs came to be.
 Here you will find everything you need to make your own 36ribs keyboard.
 It's my first project, so it's not too complicated.

 ![screenshot](photos/photo-top1.jpg)